 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 This impacts on pupils' ability to articulate explain and reason.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than other pupils.
 This negatively impacts their development as readers.
-Year 1, phonic screening check 2022-2023 68% Reception, Language and Communication 2022-2023 83% 3 Internal and external (where available) assessments indicate that Maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-(2021-2022) KS2 difference between the pupils getting expected or above is 19.9%.
-Disadvantaged pupils expected and above 58.7% Non-disadvantaged pupils expected and above 78.7% 2022-2023 Key Stage 2 Maths gap has reduced (Disadvantaged pupils expected and above 72% and non-disadvantaged pupils expected and above 70%).
-Internal data shows there is still a gap between disadvantaged and non-disadvantaged pupils (2022-2023), this is reducing based on data from last academic year 4 Our assessments, observations and discussions with pupils and families indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by a greater extent than for other pupils.
+Year 1, phonic screening check 2022-2023 68%, 2023-2024 - 83% Reception, Language and Communication 2022-2023 83%, 2023-2024 - 64% 3 Internal and external (where available) assessments indicate that Maths attainment among disadvantaged pupils is significantly below that of non- disadvantaged pupils.
+(2021-2022) For all pupils in Maths to reach expected standard.
+School has been below the National average for the last two years.
+Disadvantaged pupils expected and above 58.7% Non-disadvantaged pupils expected and above 78.7% 2022-2023 and 2023-2024 Key Stage 2 Maths gap has reduced (Disadvantaged pupils expected and above 72% and non-disadvantaged pupils expected and above 70%).
+Internal data shows there is still a gap between disadvantaged and non- disadvantaged pupils (2022-2024), this is reducing based on data from last 4 academic year Our assessments, observations and discussions with pupils and families indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations in maths and reading.
 This has also impacted on pupils' ability to be resilient learners and have positive behaviour attitudes.
 Teacher referrals for support have markedly increased over the last year.
-An ELSA was appointed for September 2022 to provide social and emotional support to pupils and their families and has worked with - pupils this year.
-School currently has for 2 terms a Relate counsellor who works with 3-5 pupils a half term.
+An ELSA in school provides social and emotional support to pupils and their families and has worked with - 43 pupils this year (2023-2024).
+School has also provided parenting programmes in the Spring and Summer terms.
 5 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 5-7% lower than for non-disadvantaged pupils.
-2022-2023 47% of disadvantaged pupils have been 'persistently absent' compared to 16% of other pupils during the same period.
+2023-2024 48% of disadvantaged pupils have been 'persistently absent' compared to 13% of other pupils during the same period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 It is also impacting on disadvantaged pupils' social and emotional needs.
 Parents have been referred to Attendance and Prosecution resulting in fines.
+School is supported by an Attendance Officer.